Washington confirms Chase Young's injury is season-ending - WHIZ News

-Chase Young will not play the rest of this season after injuring his right leg and is scheduled to underdog surgery.
+Chase Young will not play the rest of this season after injuring his right leg and is scheduled to undergo surgery.

 Washington coach Ron Rivera confirmed the prognosis for Young on Monday in the wake of the reigning Defensive Rookie of the Year going down during the first half of an upset of defending Super Bowl champion Tampa Bay.